mxriverlynn/backbone.picky/readme.md

 #### "select:one"

 Triggered when a model has been selected.
-Provides the selected model as the first parameter.
+Provides the selected model as the first parameter, and the collection as the second.
 Runs the `onSelect` event handler if the method exists on the collection.

 #### "deselect:one"

 Triggered when a model has been deselected.
-Provides the deselected model as the first parameter.
+Provides the deselected model as the first parameter, and the collection as the second..
 Runs the `onDeselect` event handler if the method exists on the collection.

 The event fires when `deselect` has been called explicitly, and also when the selection is being replaced through another call to `select`.